youtpout/v4-periphery/README.md

 # Uniswap v4 Periphery

+This branch was created for blockchain who doesn't support cancun yet (stylus for example)

 Uniswap v4 is a new automated market maker protocol that provides extensibility and customizability to pools. `v4-periphery` hosts the logic that builds on top of the core pool logic like hook contracts, position managers, and even possibly libraries needed for integrations.
 The `v4-periphery` contracts in this repository are still in development and further periphery contracts have not yet been built.

 ## Contributing